microsoft/WhatTheHack/054-AzureLoadTesting/Coach/README.md

 This hack is estimated to take 3 days with 4 hours each day.
 ## Repository Contents

-_The default files & folders are listed below.
-You may add to this if you want to specify what is in additional sub-folders you may add._

 - `./Coach`
   - Coach's Guide and related files
 - `./Coach/Solutions`